hashicorp/consul/website/source/docs/guides/autopilot.html.md

 ```

 All Consul servers should have Autopilot and its features either enabled
-or disabled to ensure consistency accross servers encase of a failure.
+or disabled to ensure consistency accross servers in case of a failure.
 Additionally,
 Autopilot must be enabled to use any of the features, but the features themselves
 can be configured independently.
 Meaning you can enable or disable any of the features
-seperately, at any time.
+separately, at any time.

 After bootstrapping, the configuration can be viewed or modified either via the
 [`operator autopilot`](/docs/commands/operator/autopilot.html) subcommand or the